laminas/laminas-http/docs/book/request.md

 # The Request Class

-`Zend\Http\Request` is responsible for providing a fluent API that allows a developer to interact with all the various parts of an HTTP request.
+`Laminas\Http\Request` is responsible for providing a fluent API that allows a developer to interact with all the various parts of an HTTP request.

 A typical HTTP request looks like this: